 - Vanilla Custard Fruit Tart: This delicious treat is made with a sweet, crumbly crust filled with velvety smooth vanilla custard, all topped with ripe, juicy fruit.

 Savory Tart Recipes

 Savory tarts include quiches, which are savory tarts with a mostly egg custard and cheese filling.

-- Leek and Potato Tart: Again, a pie crust is filled with leeks, potatoes and Gruyère cheese for a great main course or brunch dish.
+- Leek and Potato Tart: Again, a pie crust or pastry crust is filled with leeks, potatoes and Gruyère cheese for a great main course or brunch dish.